 View and copy codes from the facility map while you are on site

-Show the code to customers in the customer portal
+The customer can view the code in the customer portal

 Show the code to customers on Signable contracts